GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

   easy to understand and use.
 This is important for users who are not familiar with RDF or SPARQL.
 More importantly, it limits the implementation scope, enhancing performance and simplifying the process for third parties to develop a Kvasir-compatible API.

+> **[2]**: The architecture of Kvasir is designed to be modular and flexible, so it is possible to add additional query
+> mechanisms in the future, if needed.

 ## Basic usage